streaming-graphs/NOUS/TripleExtractor/README.md

 ## Triple Extractor Introduction

-This module is used to extract entity triples in the format of (subjective, predicate, objective).
+This module is used to extract entity triples in the format of (subjective, predicate, objective) from sentences.
 For example, the triple for sentence "Tom stands on the chair" should be (Tom, stands on, the chair).
-So this module is designed for the  scenario where the entity triple is needed given sentences.

 ##  Build and Execute :